 The two configuration files of interest are oid_to_sym and oid_to_type.
 Before editing these files, ensure that HP OpenView NNM is not active.
-Carefully read the procedures to edit the files in theHP OpenView Network Node Manager Administrator's Reference, Chapter 3, "Configuration," under the topic
+Carefully read the procedures to edit the files in theHP OpenView Network Node Manager Administrator's Reference, Chapter 3, "Configuration," under the topic "Configuring the Mapping from sysObjectID to Types."

-The following changes presume that you have Compaq servers on your network running Insight Agents for various operating systems.
+The following changes presume that you have Compaq systems on your network running Insight Agents for various operating systems.